unccd/Prais4-reporting-manual/introduction.md

 The UNCCD indicator and monitoring framework has a hierarchical structure that makes it possible to distinguish what to measure (progress indicators) and how it should be measured (metrics/proxies).

 Indicators used for reporting on progress towards the SOs are those adopted by Parties in decision 7/COP.13, 9/COP.13, 11/COP.14 and 4/COP.16.
-Table 1 through table 5 below contain an overview of the indicators, their related metrics/proxies, the decisions in which they have been adopted, and the reporting attributions (i.e., whether the indicators are required or optional for reporting by affected and developed country Parties).
+Table 1 through Table 5 below contain an overview of the indicators, their related metrics/proxies, the decisions in which they have been adopted, and the reporting attributions (i.e., whether the indicators are required or optional for reporting by affected and developed country Parties).
 While some indicators are marked as not applicable for developed country Parties, each developed country Party may choose whether to report on them or not.
 If a developed country Party decides to report on an indicator marked as not applicable, it can do so by changing the indicator form’s status from 'not applicable' to 'open' in PRAIS.